Media and Journalism (with Foundation Year)

 - Key fact:

-- This course will immerse you in new production technologies, preparing you for employment in a wide range of communications professions.
+- This course immerses you in new production technologies, preparing you for employment in a wide range of communications professions.

-Our BA(Hons) Media and Journalism will develop your writing and production skills across print, screen and digital platforms, making you employable in a wide range of communications industries.
+You'll develop writing and production skills across platforms, gaining the skills that will make you highly employable in a wide range of communications industries.

 Watch: The learning and teaching experience